Quantum Enigma

 – Lord Kelvin (in 1894)

-About the only pre-quantum physics needed to understand the quantum enigma.
+About the small amount of pre-quantum physics you need to know in order to understand the quantum enigma.

 Hello Quantum Mechanics